locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-worker-data-centres.md

 ## Installing in a Kubernetes Cluster with our Helm Chart

 The [Tyk Data Plane]({{<ref "product-stack/tyk-charts/tyk-data-plane-chart">}}) helm chart is pre-configured to install Tyk Gateway and Tyk Pump that connects to MDCB or Tyk Cloud, our SaaS MDCB Control Plane.
-After setting up Tyk Control Plane with Helm Chart, obtain the required connection details from installation output and configure data plane chart following [this guide]({{<ref ""product-stack/tyk-charts/tyk-data-plane-chart"">}}).
+After setting up Tyk Control Plane with Helm Chart, obtain the required connection details from installation output and configure data plane chart following [this guide]({{<ref "product-stack/tyk-charts/tyk-data-plane-chart">}}).

+{{< note >}}
+**Note**

+With Helm Chart, you don't need to go through following steps to configure Tyk Gateway.
+The necessary configurations has been set in `tyk-data-plane` chart templates.
+{{< /note >}}

 ## Configuring an existing Tyk Gateway
 If you have Redis and a working Tyk Gateway deployed, follow below steps to configure your gateways to work in RPC mode.